rhungc/rhungc.github.io/README.md

 Here's the link to my project : [Toronto Movies](https://github.com/rhungc/STA313-Data-Visualization-A1)

+#### Data Visulization Project-2 (Bike Theft)
+In this project, my project partner, Zhenyu Xuan, and I explore the bicycle theft data provided by Toronto Police Service.
+We created a data driven article that visualize some of the interesting statsitcs from this dataset and import some additional geographical data to help and assist us.
+First, we take advantage of the geometry data from the dataset and plot the thefts on the map.
+The visualization of thefts on top of the map of Greater Toronoto Area makes it very easy to spot the neighborhoods that experience the most severe bicycle theft.

+Furthermore, we import some other interesting datasets such as bicycle routes and bicycle parking lots in Toronto.
+We try to see if there's any relationship between those locations and bicycle theft.

+For more information about the project, see [Bike Theft](https://github.com/rhungc/Bicycle_Theft_Article)

 ### Extra Curricular Activities

 #### UTEFA (University of Toronto Engineering Finance Association)